-Canada's new anti-spam law was passed in December 2010 and, following a Governor in Council order, it will enter into force on .
-Once the law is in force, it will help to protect Canadians while ensuring that businesses can continue to compete in the global marketplace.
-On , sections of the Act related to the unsolicited installation of computer programs or software come into force.
+Canada's new anti-spam law was passed in December 2010 and, following a Governor in Council order, it entered into force on .
+The law will help to protect Canadians while ensuring that businesses can continue to compete in the global marketplace.
+On , sections of the Act related to the unsolicited installation of computer programs or software came into force.

 - sending of commercial electronic messages without the recipient's consent (permission), including messages to email addresses and social networking accounts, and text messages sent to a cell phone;